eugenmirce/angularx-social-login-twitch/projects/lib/README.md

   redirectUri: 'YOUR_REDIRECT_URI',
   scopes: ['user:read:email'], // To get access to logged in user email information
   forceVerify: false, // Force the user to re-authorize on each login [default is false]
-  responseType: 'token'; // Use token for implicit grant authentication flow that is the one supported };
+  responseType: 'token' // Use token for implicit grant authentication flow that is the one supported };
 ```
 You can use them in the `AppModule`